richardbolt/django-bibletext/README.md

 Included out of the box is the King James Version text as the default version.

-This project is in it's early stages...
+This project is in it's early stages, but does already  include a full Bible viewer for the KJV text, template tags to use in your templates, and a Scripture model to use in your own models.

 Dependencies
 ------------